bestia-dev-archived/mem1/README.md

 The cards grid is only 4x4.
 You can play it here on the GitHubPage:
 https://lucianobestia.github.io/mem1_website/index.html
-## Prepare the development environment
+## Prepare the development environment (Windows)
 In my previous projects are the instructions how to install a basic Rust environment:
 https://github.com/LucianoBestia/rust01_the_beginning
 https://github.com/LucianoBestia/rust02_workspace_and_testing
-For wasm workflow tool installation:
+For wasm workflow tool installation on Windows:
 https://rustwasm.github.io/wasm-pack/installer/
 You will need also a simple static file server:
 ```